 Or Application Form & Reference Form to be returned to Student Services

-This course, written and validated by the University of Central Lancashire (UCLan) covers advanced topics, typically included in the third year of a modern chemistry BSc.
+This course, written and awarded by the University of Central Lancashire (UCLan), covers advanced topics typically included in the third year of a modern chemistry BSc.

 You will study five level 6 units over two years:

 A single module completed in one year will require about 10 hours study per week.
 This normally consists of between two and four hours contact time with staff in lectures, practical sessions or tutorials and the rest in private study, reading around the subject or preparing assignments.